NASA-AMMOS/aerie-mission-model-template/README.md

 ./gradlew build --refresh-dependencies # Outputs 'build/libs/firesat.jar'
 ```

 You can then upload the JAR to Aerie using either the UI or API.
+If you want to just try the model without building it yourself you can [download it here](./firesat.jar).

 ## Testing